hackall360/SuperToken/docs/api.md

 The [`export-embeddings` CLI command](cli.md#export-embeddings) composes these helpers.
 Downstream applications can import `gpu_tokenizer.export` directly to embed SuperToken vocabularies into custom pipelines or notebooks.

+When invoking the CLI, the helper arguments surface as `--stats`, `--dimension`, `--dtype`, and `--seed` so scripting aligns with the programmatic API.
+Prior drafts of the documentation referenced legacy `--token-stats`/`--embedding-*` flags; consult the [CLI usage guide](cli.md#export-embeddings) for the current spellings.

 ## CLI Helpers
 Within [`main.py`](https://github.com/example/SuperToken/blob/main/main.py):